rust-lang/book/second-edition/src/ch15-02-deref.md

 <span class="caption">Listing 15-7: Using the dereference operator on a
 `Box<i32>`</span>

-The only part of Listing 15-6 that we changed was to set `y` to be an instance of a box pointing to the value in `x` rather than a reference pointing to the value of `x`.
+The only difference between Listing 15-7 and Listing 15-6 is that here we set `y` to be an instance of a box pointing to the value in `x` rather than a reference pointing to the value of `x`.
 In the last assertion, we can use the dereference operator to follow the box’s pointer in the same way that we did when `y` was a reference.
-Let’s explore what is special about `Box<T>` that enables us to do this by defining our own box type.
+Next, we’ll explore what is special about `Box<T>` that enables us to use the dereference operator by defining our own box type.

 ### Defining Our Own Smart Pointer

-Let’s build a smart pointer similar to the `Box<T>` type that the standard library has provided for us, in order to experience that smart pointers don’t behave like references by default.
-Then we’ll learn about how to add the ability to use the dereference operator.
+Let’s build a smart pointer similar to the `Box<T>` type provided by the standard library to experience how smart pointers behave differently to references by default.
+Then we’ll look at how to add the ability to use the dereference operator.

-`Box<T>` is ultimately defined as a tuple struct with one element, so Listing 15-8 defines a `MyBox<T>` type in the same way.
+The `Box<T>` type is ultimately defined as a tuple struct with one element, so Listing 15-8 defines a `MyBox<T>` type in the same way.
 We’ll also define a `new` function to match the `new` function defined on `Box<T>`:

 <span class="filename">Filename: src/main.rs</span>